O2-CH4/O2-CH4.github.io/_pages/Files.md

 ---

-Here are some projects I have worked on over the years, often carried out as part of my graduate classes or research activities
+Here are some projects I have worked on over the years, often carried out as part of my classes or research activities.